pjfanning/JakartaMSWrapper/README.md

-# JmsWrapper
+# JakataMSWrapper

-Wrapper around JMS API to allow testing of close and other calls.
+Wrapper around JakartaMS API to allow testing of close and other calls.
+This is a fork of https://github.com/pjfanning/JMSWrapper.